ShiinaRinne/EasyTimeline/README.md

 > It is recommended to use `Shared Profile` in Editor mode and `Profile` in Play mode.<br>
 > If you need to use this switching method, you can check `AutoSwitchType` in `TimelineExtensionVolumeSettings`<br>
 > For more information, please refer to [Unity Documentation](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@16.0/manual/Volumes-API.html)

-### Wizard Usage
-This is a tool that can quickly generate Timeline extensions for you. <br>
-It can directly obtain all classes which under current AppDomain and get the required fields through reflection.<br>
-You no longer need to fill in manually.

 #### VolumeComponent: